- Can a Window Air Conditioner Be Recharged?

 Recharging the refrigerant in a window air conditioner is not done often, with most people buying a new unit when an old unit fails.

-However, window air conditioners can be recharged with refrigerant and be put back to work cooling a room or space.
+However, window air conditioners can be recharged with refrigerant and can be put back to work cooling a room or space.

 Can a Window Air Conditioner Be Recharged?